wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/f. Node Configuration /lesson.md

         network {
-            node-name = "default-node-name"
+            node-name = "waves-node"
             bind-address = "0.0.0.0"
             port = 6868
         }

     }
     ```
-3. Save the file and deploy a node once again by restarting a container.
+3. Save the file and deploy a node once again by restarting a container:
-    Firslty, check the current container's id:

     ```
-    docker ps
-    ```

-    The container ID may look like this:

-    ```
-    CONTAINER ID
-    c3f7dacea0d4
-    ```

-    Restart the container:

-    ```
-    docker container restart c3f7dacea0d4
+    docker container restart waves-node
     ```

 ### Waves Package Configuration ###